vivi/SecureValueRecovery2/paper_experiments/README.md

 We believe that the artifact machine’s setup, though not identical to the setup reported in the paper, is still sufficient to faithfully reproduce the main results in the paper.

+**Update, 05/04/24:** We have also made the internal staging cluster available for the artifact evaluation committee to run.
+Instructions for running the staging cluster's E2E evaluation are in the [Staging cluster](#staging-cluster) section.

 **All binaries are already built on the artifact machine, please do not `rm -rf` anything!**

 # Artifact Evaluation